 No. Target Phenomena Noise prevention measures device Notes 1 AM radio When operating an inverter, noise enters into an AM radio broadcast (500 to 1500 kHz).
-Power supply AM radio <possible cause=""> The AM radio may receive noise radiated from wires at the power supply and output sides of the inverter.</possible> 1) Install an LC filter at the power supply side of the inverter.
+Power supply AM radio Possible cause> The AM radio may receive noise radiated from wires at the power supply and output sides of the inverter.
+1) Install an LC filter at the power supply side of the inverter.
 (In some cases, a capacitive filter may be used as a simple method.)
 2) Install a metal conduit wiring between the motor and inverter.
-Power supply Capacitive filter Note: Minimize the distance between the LC filter and inverter as short as possible (within 3.3 ft (1 m)).
+Power supply LC filter Minimize the distance between the LC filter and inverter as short as possible (within 3.3 ft (1 m)).
 1) The radiation noise of the wiring can be reduced.
 2) The conduction noise to the power supply side can be reduced.
 Note: Sufficient improvement may not be expected in narrow regions such as between mountains.
 2 AM radio When operating an inverter, noise enters into an AM radio broadcast (500 to 1500 kHz).
 Pole transformer Radio Possible cause> The AM radio may receive noise radiated from the power line at the power supply side of the inverter.
 1) Install inductive filters at the input and output sides of the inverter.
-Power Supply Inductive filter (Ferrite ring) Inductive filter (Ferrite ring) The radiation noise of the wiring can be reduced.
+Power-Supply Inductive filter (Ferrite ring) The number of turns of the zero-phase reactor (or ferrite ring) should be as large as possible.
+In addition, wiring between the inverter and the zero-phase reactor (or ferrite ring) should be as short as possible. (within 3.3 ft (1 m)) 2) When further improvement is necessary, install LC filters.
+Power-LC filter Output side The radiation noise of the wiring can be reduced.